 However, it is imperative that firms appreciate the importance of proper KYC to their business and strive to maintain ongoing client monitoring, as the implications – in terms of both operational and reputational risk – can be costly otherwise.

 In an effort to save time, money and devote skilled resources elsewhere within the business, organisations are turning to Intelligent Process Automation (IPA) to do the heavy manual work that comes with carrying out full and thorough checks.
-IPA reduces the time, cost and risk involved in these activities, while enabling firms to provide a better experience for clients and complicitly demonstrate compliance to regulators.
+IPA reduces the time, cost and risk involved in these activities while enabling firms to provide a better experience for clients and complicitly demonstrate compliance to regulators.

 When looking at your approach in relation to potential and existing clients, there are many factors to be taken into consideration in order to make sure that robust and effective measures are in place.

 It is important to remember that the approach you take to Customer Due Diligence (CDD) should reflect the level of risk that your firm faces.
 Whether that be in relation to your customers, your services or products, or the space that you work in.
-Therefore, it is essential that you have a deep understanding of the market relevant to you, the risks associated with it, and make your approach to KYC and compliance appropriate in proportion.
+Therefore, it’s essential that you have a deep understanding of the market relevant to you, the risks associated with it, and make your approach to KYC and compliance appropriate in proportion.

 Make sure those staff members involved in day-to-day KYC tasks are properly trained and fully understand the benefits of KYC automation and where it can be used to its full potential.